 I love the formulation of the LAKANTO products because there is never a bitter aftertaste!
 My family never liked stevia sweetened recipes much, so for us this is the best alternative!
 The Monkfruit Sweetener is a great alternative for those who are sensitive to erythritol/sugar alcohols or any other artificial sweeteners.

-In this podcast, I learned all about the way LAKANTO is made and the specific attention to quality taken by the company.
 I’m so appreciative to be able to link up with a company that hold such high levels of integrity and provides such a useful product to those interested in cutting out the sugar from their diet.

 You can save 20% on an order of Lakanto products with our coupon code: primaledgehealth